ailenus/SortManager/readme.md

 ## The `util` package

+The `InputProcessor` class consists of a single public static method `inputInteger`, which takes a string parameter `prompt` and an integer parameter `bound` and returns an integer.
+The method uses a `java.util.BufferedReader`, which takes an `java.util.InputStreamReader` that uses the standard input stream.
+It then initialises the return value `input` as $-1$ before entering an infinite loop including a `try`&#8211;`catch` block that catches the `java.lang.NumberFormatException` thrown by the `parseInt` method of the `java.lang.Integer` class when the user does not enter an integer.
+An `if` statement is then used to ensure the user enters an integer between $0$ and `bound`.
+Each loop iteration also prints the passed string `prompt` to the standard output.
+The method then returns the `input` value as entered by the user when they enters a valid input.

+The `RandomArray` class contains a public `getRandomArray` method for generating an array of random integers, as well as several methods used for unit testing.
+The `getRandomArray` method uses `java.util.IntStream` and `java.util.Random` to generate an array of specified length of integers between $0$ and the specified upper bound, including $0$ and excluding the upper bound.

-The `Utility` class contains several methods used for unit testing.
-It contains two private fields of arrays of integers named `input` and `result`.
-Both private fields have a public accessor method, `getInput` and `getResult`.
-It also contains a public method `random` for generating an array of random integers, using the `java.util.IntStream` and `java.util.Random` classes from the standard library.
-It also has a public `initialise` method for initialising the two private fields of integer arrays, which is used for unit tests.
+The class also contains two private fields of arrays of integers named `input` and `result`.
+Both private fields have public accessor methods, `getInput` and `getResult`.
+It also has a public `initialise` method for initialising the two private fields of integer arrays, storing a randomly generated array in `input` and storing the sorted array in `result`.
+These methods are used for unit tests.

-The `random` class used for generating an array of random integers has a brief Javadoc written.
+The `SortType` enum contains seven objects corresponding to the seven sorting algorithms.
+It also has a public `getSorter` method that takes an object of this enum and returns a corresponding instance of the `Sorter` interface.

 ## Unit tests